hackclub/sprig/docs.md

 ## Level Design

-Game Lab games are made of a grid of square "cells".
-Each cell can contain multiple overlapping "sprites" for in-game elements like walls or the player, each one represented by a pixelated drawing called a "bitmap".
+Game Lab games are made of a grid of square "tiles".
+Each tile can contain multiple overlapping "sprites" for in-game elements like walls or the player, each one represented by a pixelated drawing called a "bitmap".

 Each bitmap has a single character name used as a key to keep track of them in the map.
 When developing your game you can also use this key to create and find sprites.